Take a Relaxing Sail in San Juan Bay

 Of course, you can walk around in the city and see what there is to see.
 But for a whole different perspective, how about sitting back and relaxing while taking in the views of the old city from the sea?

-We recently took a trip in the San Juan Bay with Sailing Dreams, and it was one of the most relaxing hours I have ever spent in Old San Juan.
+We took a trip in the San Juan Bay, and it was one of the most relaxing hours I have ever spent in Old San Juan.
 Oh, and we got some great photos, too!

-Captain Judith and her first mate are the crew for a number of different tour options, ranging from a 1-hour tours to all-day excursions.
-They take a maximum of 6 passengers, so there is plenty of room to spread out on deck, as well as a nice table area to sit together and hang out.
+There are usually a few different options for sails, some are private tours and some are public tours.
+Usually ranging from 1-hour tours to all-day excursions.
+The sailboats have a maximum of 6 passengers and all boats there is plenty of room to spread out on deck, as well as a nice table area to sit together and hang out.

 Our Tour

-We went out on a Sunday morning for a 1-hour tour.
+We went out on a Sunday morning for a 1-hour tour with Sailing Dreams (they no longer do the trip, but other captains are sailing).
 Finding the place was easy, and there was free parking at the marina.
-Captain Judith was so nice, and she is prompt — she won’t keep you waiting to start your trip.

 The boat has some nice comfy seats around the front area, so Ray and I sat at the very front, at the bow.
 They served us drinks (both alcoholic and non-alcoholic available) and snacks.